lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-faqs.md

 The Brand Portal FAQs focuses on the end-users queries and issues they might encounter while working with the latest AEM Assets Brand Portal 6.4.5 release or earlier versions.

+## Brand Portal 6.4.6 FAQs  {#faqs-bp646}

+**Ques.
+The existing legacy OAuth endpoint (`https://legacy-oauth.cloud.adobe.io/login`) is not working.
+What could be the possible reason?**

+**Ans.** Configuration via Legacy OAuth is no longer supported from April 6, 2020, and is changed to configuring via Adobe I/O.

+It is recommended to upgrade your AEM instance to the latest service pack.

+If you are not able to upgrade and looking for an immediate fix, change the legacy OAuth endpoint to `https://hypnosisprod.ethos11-prod-or1.ethos.adobe.net/`.

+## Brand Portal 6.4.5 FAQs  {#faqs-bp645}

 **Ques.
 What is the major change in Brand Portal 6.4.5 release?**